ibm-cloud-architecture/cam-admin-bootcamp/Labs/2-3_Terraform_PushCodetoGitandModify.md

 Execute all the following from the **Boot** node.

-1. Launch the terminal emulator that can be found on the desktop
+1. Launch the terminal emulator that can be found on the desktop (Do not use the root account!)

-2. Run the following commands to create a new ssh key
+2. Run the following commands to create a new ssh key (where X is your allocated student / team number)

    ```
    ssh-keygen -t rsa -b 4096 -C "studentXX@ibm.com"